hl7au/au-fhir-core/input/pagecontent/medicine-information.md

       - generic name = `code.coding` with [Medication Type extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-type.html) using `UPD` from the [Medication Type code system](http://build.fhir.org/ig/hl7au/au-fhir-base/CodeSystem-medication-type.html)
    - If the resource is a Medication resource:
       - form and strength may be separately provided in `Medication.form`, `Medication.ingredient.itemCodeableConcept` and `Medication.ingredient.strength` when they are not implicit in `Medication.code`
+      - where possible, use the existing `Medication.ingredient.strength` element as Ratio.
+Where ingredient strength needs to be represented as a CodeableConcept or Quantity, use the FHIR R5 pre-adoption of `Medication.ingredient.strength[x]` using the extension URL `http://hl7.org/fhir/5.0/StructureDefinition/extension-Medication.ingredient.strength` applied on `Medication.ingredient.strength`.

     Example: Medication with coded brand name, generic name, item form and strength.